nitesh-chauhan-01/example_repo/README.md

-# Example Repository
+# Sample Repository

+## About

 This is a sample repository created for demonstration purposes.

-## About

-This repository serves as an example to showcase:
-- GitHub repository creation
-- README file management
-- Basic repository structure

 ## Getting Started